mattermost/mattermost-test-management/data/test-cases/channels/keyboard-shortcuts/MM-Test-Case-1.md

 1. Login as **user-1**
 2. Copy **https://www.github.com**
 3. Type **Github** into message or reply input box
-4. Select a text and paste or press cmd/ctrl+v
+4. Select the text you typed, and paste or press CMD/CTRL+V
 5. Press enter

 **Expected**